01 of 11

 The Look of a Natural Woodland

-Simple green ferns have taken a back seat to flashier... ferns, but for the sedate feel of a woodland garden in the shade, you need at least one specimen.
-Maidenhair ferns may be unostentatious, but they certainly posses a subtle beauty.
-The white center shading of the fronds give it a glowing quality in the shade.
+Simple green ferns have taken a back seat to flashier ferns, but for the sedate feel of a woodland garden in the shade, you need at least one specimen.
+Maidenhair ferns may be unostentatious, but they certainly possess a subtle beauty.
+The white center shading of the fronds gives it a glowing quality in the shade.

-- Adiantum capillus-veneris - Southern Maidenhair Fern (USDA Zones 7 - 10, 18" x 24", Green with Black Stripes on the Stems)
+- Adiantum capillus-veneris, southern maidenhair fern (USDA zones 7 through 10, 18" x 24", green with black stripes on the stems)